m-noor/IrisData_Project/README.md

 In the machine learning field, this dataset can be used to train different statistical algorithms and perform a prediction on which species a set of flower measurements belong to.

-Some images to give a background are in the table below - all images were taken from/linked to the (Wikipedia)[https://en.wikipedia.org/wiki/Iris_flower_data_set] page, and are confirmed to be freely shareable.
+Some images to give a background are in the table below - all images were taken from/linked to the (Wikipedia page)[https://en.wikipedia.org/wiki/Iris_flower_data_set] , and are confirmed to be freely shareable.

 |R. A. Fisher <br>  ![R. A. Fisher](https://upload.wikimedia.org/wikipedia/commons/4/46/R._A._Fischer.jpg)  | *Iris setosa* <br> ![Iris setosa](https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/Kosaciec_szczecinkowaty_Iris_setosa.jpg/180px-Kosaciec_szczecinkowaty_Iris_setosa.jpg) |
 |:---:|:---:|
 |***Iris versicolor*** <br> ![Iris versicolor](https://upload.wikimedia.org/wikipedia/commons/thumb/4/41/Iris_versicolor_3.jpg/320px-Iris_versicolor_3.jpg)  | ***Iris virginica*** <br> ![Iris virginica](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9f/Iris_virginica.jpg/295px-Iris_virginica.jpg)|

-For those of us not well-versed in flowers, the image below shows the sepal and petal, as linked to (University of Maryland Math Department)[https://www.math.umd.edu/~petersd/666/html/iris_with_labels.jpg]:
+For those of us not well-versed in flowers, the image below shows the sepal and petal, as linked to (University of Maryland Math Department)[https://www.math.umd.edu/~petersd/666/html/iris_pca.html]:

 <p align="center">
 <img src="https://www.math.umd.edu/~petersd/666/html/iris_with_labels.jpg">